Home » Guides » Mental Game in Poker: What To Do When You Feel Yourself Going On Tilt

 Another common trigger for setting off tilt in players is being “card-dead” for a long time.
 After going through a streak of useless starting hands, missed flops, and folds that came too soon, even seasoned pros can be prone to snapping and going on tilt.

-A bad set of cards usually only trigger tilt if unlucky hands have been piling up for a while – they’re the straw that breaks the camel’s back, so to speak.
+A bad set of cards usually only triggers tilt if unlucky hands have been piling up for a while – they’re the straw that breaks the camel’s back, so to speak.
 As the frustration of having to endure each bad hand builds with each one that follows, eventually, the cards come that make it too much to bear.

 Online poker players won’t often find themselves tilting from cold cards, as the frequency of hands is much higher.
 If they are multi-tabling, then they will always have options for something to play.
 Online players tend to play a much looser game than players in real casinos.
 Therefore, the question isn’t if you will be getting some bad beats or cold cards but when and how many.